-Some teens begin using marijuana without understanding the risks and the harm it can to to them while their brains are minds are not fully developed.
+Some teens begin using marijuana without understanding the risks and harm it causes while their brains are not fully developed.
 Or more often, they make the decision to begin smoking weed or consuming edibles based on misinformation.

 The legalization of marijuana in many states has played a large role in sending a mixed message to young people.
 Teens might believe “if it’s medicine, it must be safe” or “if it’s legal, it must be okay.”

 In no state where marijuana has been made legal for medical or recreational use has it been made legal for anyone under the age of 21.
 Not even the most adamant legalization advocates propose making it legal for children to use marijuana.

 If you are a parent who wants to protect your children from the dangers associated with marijuana use, educate them with the facts so that they can make an informed decision about the risks.

 Contrary to popular opinion, addiction to marijuana is possible, and even more likely to occur if an individual begins using before the age of 18.
 In fact, marijuana use disorder accounts for nearly 50% of admission for those ages 12 to 17 years who are receiving substance use disorder treatment, according to the NIDA.